Skip to content

 StatusWho SetsHow

-readyYoubrainfile add --with-contract
+readyPMbrainfile add --with-contract

-in_progressImplementerbrainfile contract pickup
+in_progressWorkerbrainfile contract pickup

-deliveredImplementerbrainfile contract deliver
+deliveredWorkerbrainfile contract deliver

-doneYouAfter validation passes, brainfile complete -t {id}
+donePMAfter validation passes, brainfile complete -t {id}

 failedValidatorbrainfile contract validate fails

-failedreadyYouAdd feedback, reset status for rework
+failedreadyPMAdd feedback, reset status for rework

 Context Preservation

-Goal: Minimize context pollution, maximize working time before compaction.
+Goal: minimize context pollution, maximize working time before compaction.

 • Agents return concise summaries, not full implementation details